rootneo404/Telemtry-and-tracker-blocklist/README.md

-Telemetry & Tracker Blocklist
+🚫 Telemetry & Tracker Blocklist

-Keep your network private.
-Block telemetry, trackers, and analytics.
-Works with Pi-hole, AdGuard Home, or any DNS blocker.
+Keep your network private, fast, and clean.

+A curated blocklist for Pi-hole, AdGuard Home, or any DNS-based ad/tracker blocker.
+Blocks telemetry, analytics, and trackers from software, OSs, and websites.

-Raw list:
+🔗 Raw Blocklist

+Use this directly in your DNS blocker:

+📄 Telemetry & Tracker Blocklist

+⚡ Features

+🛡️ Blocks telemetry & tracking domains.

+🚀 Speeds up browsing & reduces unwanted requests.

+⚙️ Compatible with Pi-hole, AdGuard Home, and other DNS-based blockers.

+🔄 Regularly updated to catch new trackers.

+🛠️ Installation
+Pi-hole

+Go to Group Management → Adlists

+Add the URL:

 https://raw.githubusercontent.com/debugtree/Telemtry-and-tracker-blocklist/refs/heads/main/telemetry%20and%20tracker%20block%20list.txt

-Features

-Blocks telemetry & tracking domains

-Compatible with Pi-hole, AdGuard, etc.

-Regularly updated

-Installation

-Pi-hole:

-Group Management → Adlists

-Add URL above

-Update gravity
+Update gravity.
+Done. ✅

-AdGuard Home:
+AdGuard Home

-Filters → DNS Blocklists
+Go to Filters → DNS Blocklists

-Add URL above
+Add the URL above.

-Update & apply
+Update and apply changes.
+Done. ✅

-Contribute
+📈 Stats

+Domains blocked: [auto-update from file]

+Compatible with Pi-hole & AdGuard

+Lightweight, no bloat

+🤝 Contributing

-Found a tracker not on the list?
+Found a tracker or telemetry domain that’s missing?
 Open an Issue or Pull Request.
+Let’s make the internet cleaner together!

-License
+📜 License

-MIT
+MIT License — free to use, share, and improve.

+🖤 Made with privacy in mind

+Protect your network.
+Protect your data.
+Stop trackers dead in their tracks.